-- 2. Baptised Catholic children who have a sibling attending the school at the time of admission. - 3.
+- 2. Baptised Catholic children who have a sibling attending Blessed Dominic Catholic Primary School at the e time of admission. - 3.
 Baptised Catholic children who are resident in the parish of St Margaret Clitherow. - 4.
-Baptised Catholic children who are resident in other parishes. - 5.
+Baptised Catholic children who are resident in other Catholic parishes. - 5.
 Other 'looked after' children and children who were adopted (or subject to child arrangement orders or special guardianship orders) immediately following having been 'looked after' as well as those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 6.
 Other children who have a sibling at the school at the time the child would be admitted onto the school roll. - 7.
 Children of catechumens and members of an Eastern Christian Church. - 8.
 Children of other Christian denominations whose application is supported either by a certificate of baptism or by a letter from their Minister of Religion confirming membership of the faith community. - 9.
-Children of other faiths.
-An appropriate faith leader would need to confirm in writing that the applicant is a member of their faith group. - 10.
+Children of other faiths whose application is supported by a letter from their minister/failth leader confirming membership of the faith group. - 10.
 Any other children.